jborza/elasticsearch-taskview/README.md

 1. (optional) Enable CORS for the host you're running this at in elasticsearch.yml
 2. start elasticsearch-taskview with `yarn start`
-3. Point the URL at the elasticsearch management node
+3. Point the URL at the elasticsearch management node (e.g. `http://localhost:9200`)

+## Release URL

+The current version is deployed to http://jborza.github.io/elasticsearch-taskview

 ## Build instructions: